karenli6/showerthoughts/README.md

 ## Directory and File Structure:
 NOTE:
 - 'dev' is the folder for temporary code/notes that aren't part of the final product.
-- The most updated NLP backend version lives inside dev at the moment.
 - 'src' is the folder containing final code files.
+- CURRENTLY: ONLY WORKING WITHIN SRC.

 ## How to set up and run the app & backend
 1. Set up Python virtual environment.
 Enter your python virtual environment and install all dependencies (`pip install -r requirements.txt`).
-2. JAVASCRIPT: enter the `templates/src` directory and run `npm i` to install needed nodejs modules
+2. JAVASCRIPT: enter the `src` directory --> 'cd templates' --> 'cd static' --> run `npm i` to install needed nodejs modules

 After dependencies are added, the app can be run anytime via the following:
+1. Open 2 terminals.
+2. First, in one terminal, run the react frontend: 'cd templates' --> 'cd static' --> 'npm run watch'
-First run flask backend: 'cd text_processing' --> 'python3 -B app.py'
+3. next, in the SECOND terminal, start the backend: run flask backend in one terminal: 'cd src' -> 'cd templates' --> 'python3 -B app.py'

-1. Then, open two other terminals (two programs need to be running simultaneously, but this will likely change)
-2. in the first terminal, enter the `templates/src` directory and run `npm run watch`
-3. in the second terminal (assuming you're within your python virtual environment), go the root directory of the app (`showerthoughts/src`) and run `python run.py`
 4. open a browser and go to [localhost:5000](https://127.0.0.1:5000)

 ## TODO

 ~~softly in order of importance:~~
-- also, for coloring the different nodes, there is an error where "group" label should be "color_label" (inside `python_to_json.py`).
+- on LOAD: contain nodes within canvas.
 - ~~add `onHover` property to nodes: show group number (JSON `group`) + topic label (JSON `id`)~~
 - ~~add color to nodes according to group number~~
 - color graph edges (somehow...)